urooj-vX/NileFlow/README.md

 ## 🔑 What Makes It Unique?

-- 🧠 **LLM-Driven Decision Making**: Leverage modern AI (Claude or any LLM) to parse, evaluate, or react to signals.
+-  **LLM-Driven Decision Making**: Leverage modern AI (Claude or any LLM) to parse, evaluate, or react to signals.
-- 🔗 **MCP Server Backbone**: Light protocol layer for clean communication between logic and execution.
+-  **MCP Server Backbone**: Light protocol layer for clean communication between logic and execution.
-- 🔌 **Broker-Agnostic Design**: Integrate *any* broker API — from Alpaca to Zerodha — the choice is yours.
+-  **Broker-Agnostic Design**: Integrate *any* broker API — from Alpaca to Zerodha — the choice is yours.
-- ⚙️ **Modular, Beginner-Friendly Architecture**: Swap out components without breaking the flow.
+-  **Modular, Beginner-Friendly Architecture**: Swap out components without breaking the flow.
-- 🧱 **Build-First Philosophy**: This isn't a drag-and-drop tool — it's your own customizable trading engine.
+-  **Build-First Philosophy**: This isn't a drag-and-drop tool — it's your own customizable trading engine.

 ---

 ## 🛠️ Built With

 - Python 3
-- yFinance (for market data)
 - MCP Server (custom protocol handler)
 - Claude or any LLM (for strategy parsing)